 These are a few tips I discovered in the planning process for our recent trip to the Hawaiian islands.
 Just an fyi, Hawaii CAN be visited for less than many people think. 🙂

 How do I know this?
 We went to AAA for a quote.
 The agent planned a trip for us, 10 days on 3 islands, airfare from the Mainland, 3 inter-island flights, accommodations on 3 islands and rental cars on 2 islands (no car on Oahu).
 Her quote was $7000 and that didn’t include any food, fuel, activities, baggage fees (FIVE flights) or souvenirs.
 We tried to contain our shock…but failed… 🙂 She made some modifications and gave us another quote.
 It was still $4000…and still without any of the above mentioned things.
-The cost for the TOTAL trip, doing it her way, would have been $6000-7000.
-I realized I’d better try my own hand at it.
+The cost for the TOTAL trip, doing it her way, would have been $6000-7000. (and that’s a conservative estimate) I realized I’d better try my own hand at it.
 I did and we just returned home from that trip.
 I keep a record of everything we spend…down to quarters for coin-operated laundry. ha!
-Our total expense for the trip, (for two) start to finish, including airfare, 3 inter-island flights, accommodations on 3 islands (we have some accommodations with our timeshare), THREE rental cars and fuel, all food, activities, baggage fees and souvenirs was $3806.41 (Side Note: This includes the purchase of 2 MORE airline tickets + airport booking fees when one of our inter-island flights was cancelled.)
+Our total expense for the trip, (for two) start to finish, including airfare, 3 inter-island flights, accommodations on 3 islands (we have some accommodations with our timeshare), THREE rental cars and fuel, all food, activities, baggage fees and souvenirs was $3906.41 (Side Note: This includes the purchase of 2 MORE airline tickets + airport booking fees when one of our inter-island flights was cancelled.)
 Even with that debacle, it’s still less than the amount the travel agent quoted just for airfare, accommodations and rental car!!!
 Of course, planning it myself meant I did all the work….but the savings was worth it.

 Accommodations: VRBO!!!
 VRBO.com This is the best site for rentals to just about ANY vacation destination.
-Read more about vrbo in Frugal Accommodations Part 2 HomeAway.com is a ‘sister company’ to VRBO and runs much the same way.
+Read more about VRBO in Frugal Accommodations Part 2 HomeAway.com is a ‘sister company’ to VRBO and runs much the same way.

 When choosing where to stay, units with cooking facilities (even limited cooking facilities) can save a lot of money.
-There are units in Honolulu and Waikiki Beach area with kitchens or kitchenettes, if that’s where your heart is set on going, however, staying out of the metro area means much less congestion (not to mention parking fees) so it’s worth consideration.
+(Prices for everything…including food…are highly inflated in Hawaii) There are units in Honolulu and Waikiki Beach area with kitchens or kitchenettes, if that’s where your heart is set on going, however, staying out of the metro area means much less congestion (not to mention parking fees) so it’s worth consideration.
 We stayed in Kailua on the east (other) side of Oahu.
 It’s only a 20-25 min. drive to the airport and areas in Honolulu…a little further to Waikiki.
 Kailua is a quaint little town with everything you would need as far as dining, groceries and a beautiful beach. 🙂 There’s a beautifully landscaped shopping area in the historic town that draws a lot of tourists.
 The particular vrbo rental that we selected had a kitchenette, private porch area outside our unit

 Coupon Books are in displays at every airport.
-They contain discounts for shopping and activities.
+These contain discounts for shopping and activities.
 When you first arrive at the airport, collect the books from all islands/locations you’ll be visiting.
 This gives you a chance to look through them BEFORE you get to a particular island.
 WORD OF CAUTION: A coupon only saves you money if you planned to do the activity/make the purchase anyway.
 If you go somewhere or buy something BECAUSE you have a coupon, you haven’t saved money…you’ve spent it. 🙂

 Wal-Mart Stores are not as plentiful on the islands as they are in the continental U.S., but they ARE there.
 Go to Walmart.com to find locations.
 Groceries are expensive in Hawaii but you’ll find “better” prices at Wal-Mart than Safeway or Foodland.
 Now…the Walmarts on the islands are NOT SuperCenters i.e. full grocery stores.
 They have ‘limited’ groceries….with ‘no’ or ‘limited’ produce.
 We found, however, that with the fruit/veggie stands along the roads, we were able to get what we wanted.